Last updated on 12/05/24

 What kind of translator is it?
 Why do you need it and where can you find one?
 ICR Translations explains what you need to know about spanish sworn translators by answering the five basic questions related to Spanish sworn translators.

-WHO is a Spanish sworn translator?
+Who is a Spanish sworn translator?

 It is a translator that has been granted authority by the Spanish Ministry of Foreign Affairs and Cooperation to perform sworn translations and interpreting.

-WHAT does a Spanish sworn translator do?
+What does a Spanish sworn translator do?

 Sworn translations into Spanish from a language different than Spanish and vice versa.
 The Spanish sworn translator certifies the accuracy and faithfulness of the translation to the original document.
 This is done by adding a designated formula at the end of the translation and by putting a stamp on it.